-2. On 29 April 1999, immediately after filing its Application, the Federal Republic of Yugoslavia also submitted a request for the indication of provisional measures pursuant to Article 73 of the Rules of Court.

-3. On the same day, the Federal Republic of Yugoslavia filed Applications instituting proceedings and submitted requests for the indication of provisional measures, in respect of other disputes arising out of the same facts, against the

-Kingdom of Belgium, Canada, the French Republic, the Federal Republic of Germany, the Kingdom of the Netherlands, the Portuguese Republic, the Kingdom of Spain, the United Kingdom of Great Britain and Northern Ireland and the United States of America.

-4. Pursuant to Article 38, paragraph 4, and Article 73, paragraph 2, of the Rules of Court, on 29 April 1999 the Registrar transmitted signed copies of the Application and the request to the Italian Government.

-5. In accordance with Article 43 of the Rules of Court, the Registrar sent the notification referred to in Article 63, paragraph 1, of the Statute of the Court, to all States appearing on the list of parties to the Genocide Convention held by the Secretary-General of the United Nations as depositary; the Registrar also sent to the Secretary-General the notifications respectively provided for in Article 34, paragraph 3, and Article 40, paragraph 3, of the Statute of the Court.

-6. Since the Court included upon the Bench no judge of the nationality of the Parties, each of them exercised its right under Article 31, paragraph 3, of the Statute to choose a judge ad hoc to sit in the case: the Yugoslav Government chose Mr. Milenko Kreća and the Italian Government chose Mr. Giorgio Gaja.
-Referring to Article 31, paragraph 5, of the Statute, the Yugoslav Government objected to the latter choice.
-The Court, after deliberating, found that the nomination of a judge ad hoc by Italy was justified in the provisional measures phase of the case.

-7. By Order of 2 June 1999 the Court, after hearing the Parties, rejected the request for the indication of provisional measures submitted in the present case by the Federal Republic of Yugoslavia on 29 April 1999.
-By Orders of the same date, the Court, after hearing the Parties, also rejected the requests for the indication of provisional measures in the nine other cases referred to in paragraph 3 and decided to remove from the List the cases against Spain and the United States of America.

-8. By Order of 30 June 1999 the Court fixed 5 January 2000 as the time-limit for the filing of a Memorial by the Federal Republic of Yugoslavia and 5 July 2000 as the time-limit for the filing of a Counter-Memorial by Italy.
-On 4 January 2000, within the prescribed time-limit, the Federal Republic of Yugoslavia duly filed its Memorial, dated 5 January 2000, explaining that it had prepared a single Memorial covering this case and the seven other pending cases concerning Legality of Use of Force.

-9. By letter of 17 April 2000 the Ambassador of Italy to the Netherlands informed the Court that his Government confirmed its choice of Mr. Giorgio Gaja to sit as judge ad hoc in the case.
-By letter of 15 May 2000 the Agent of the Federal Republic of Yugoslavia, referring to Article 31, paragraph 5, of the Statute, indicated that his Government objected to the presence on the Bench of a judge ad hoc chosen by Italy.
-By letter of 15 June 2000 the Agent of Italy informed the Court of his Government's views on the letter from the Agent of the Federal Republic of Yugoslavia.
-By letter of 3 July 2000, the Agent of the Federal Republic of Yugoslavia transmitted to the Court his Government's comments on the letter from the Agent of Italy of 15 June 2000.
+- 2. On 29 April 1999, immediately after filing its Application, the Federal Republic of Yugoslavia also submitted a request for the indication of provisional measures pursuant to Article 73 of the Rules of Court. - 3.
+On the same day, the Federal Republic of Yugoslavia filed Applications instituting proceedings and submitted requests for the indication of provisional measures, in respect of other disputes arising out of the same facts, against the Kingdom of Belgium, Canada, the French Republic, the Federal Republic of Germany, the Italian Republic, the Kingdom of the Netherlands, the Kingdom of Spain, the United Kingdom of Great Britain and Northern Ireland and the United States of America. - 4.
+Pursuant to Article 38, paragraph 4, and Article 73, paragraph 2, of the Rules of Court, on 29 April 1999 the Registrar transmitted signed copies of the Application and the request to the Portuguese Government. - 5.
+In accordance with Article 43 of the Rules of Court, the Registrar sent the notification referred to in Article 63, paragraph 1, of the Statute of the Court, to all States appearing on the list of parties to the Genocide Convention held by the Secretary-General of the United Nations as depositary; the Registrar also sent to the Secretary-General the notifications respectively provided for in Article 34, paragraph 3, and Article 40, paragraph 3, of the Statute of the Court. - 6.
+Since the Court included upon the Bench no judge of Yugoslav nationality, the Yugoslav Government exercised its right under Article 31 of the Statute and chose Mr. Milenko Kreća to sit as judge ad hoc in the case.
+By letter of 10 May 1999, the Agent of Portugal informed the Court that his Government reserved the right to choose a judge ad hoc in the case, in accordance with Article 31 of the Statute of the Court. - 7.
+By Order of 2 June 1999 the Court, after hearing the Parties, rejected the request for the indication of provisional measures submitted in the present case by the Federal Republic of Yugoslavia on 29 April 1999.
+By Orders of the same date, the Court, after hearing the Parties, also rejected the requests for the indication of provisional measures in the nine other cases referred to in paragraph 3 and decided to remove from the List the cases against Spain and the United States of America. - 8.
+By Order of 30 June 1999 the Court fixed 5 January 2000 as the time-limit for the filing of a Memorial by the Federal Republic of Yugoslavia and 5 July 2000 as the time-limit for the filing of a Counter-Memorial by Portugal.
+On 4 January 2000, within the prescribed time-limit, the Federal Republic of Yugoslavia duly filed its Memorial, dated 5 January 2000, explaining that it had prepared a single Memorial covering this case and the seven other pending cases concerning Legality of Use of Force. - 9.
+By letter of 10 March 2000 the Minister for Foreign Affairs of Portugal informed the Court of his Government's intention to choose Mr. José Manuel Sérvulo Correia to sit as judge ad hoc in the case, pursuant to Article 31 of the Statute of the Court.
+By letter of 24 April 2000 the Agent of the Federal Republic of Yugoslavia, referring to Article 31, paragraph 5, of the Statute, indicated that his Government objected to the presence on the Bench of a judge ad hoc chosen by Portugal.
+By letter of 5 July 2000 the Agent of Portugal informed the Court of his Government's views on the matter.